-Answer: Caracat is a German company that has launched a vehicle of the same name.
+Answer: Caracat is a German company that launched a vehicle under its own name.
 Is called Caracat 860, and it's a caravan that acts as a floating electric house / boat (and vice versa).

 Electric boat or caravan?
 She does everything (beautiful beautiful)

 In a nutshell: the vehicle presented by Caracat in collaboration with Schneider Caravaning allows you to camp both on land and in the water.
 It is available in three different sizes: 6,6 meters, 7,6 meters and 8,6 meters.

 On land, the caravan does its classic job: like a good trailer, it needs to be towed by a truck.
 From the moment it touches the surface of the water, however, Caracat transforms into a boat powered by an 8 (or 15) horsepower Torqeedo electric (or petrol) engine.

 The essence of the "transformation" of this vehicle is in its design patented.
 Includes two extendable pontoons that swing when in the water and retract back on the highway, as seen in the photos.

 Thanks to this "ace in the hole" Caracat changes its width from 2,4 meters (8 feet) to 3,6 meters (12 feet), acquiring the stability necessary to float and navigate as an electric boat on water.